Reduction along strong Dirac maps: Dirac reduction

 are both the zero Poisson structure on $\t^*$, since $\sigma_J$ is a cross-section for the coadjoint orbits that it meets.
-Moreover,
+Moreover, viewing $\sigma_J$ as a submanifold of $\g^*\times\t^*$ via the two inclusion maps, we obtain

-where the third equality follows, for instance, from the proof of \cite[Lemma 4.27]{cro.may:21}.
-Therefore $(\sigma_J,\varphi)$ is a generalized reduction level of $\g^*$ with stabilizer subalgebroid $\sigma_J\rtimes [\g_J,\g_J]$, and we can view the closed dominant Weyl chamber $(\t^*_+,\varphi)$ as a stratified reduction level of $\g^*$. \end{example}
+where we denote by $\g_J$ the Lie algebra of $G_J$ and where the third equality follows, for instance, from the proof of \cite[Lemma 4.27]{cro.may:21}.
+So $\sigma_J$ is a $\t^*$-level of $\g^*$ with stabilizer subalgebroid $\sigma_J\rtimes [\g_J,\g_J]$, and we can view the closed dominant Weyl chamber $(\t^*_+,\varphi)$ as a stratified $\t^*$-level of $\g^*$. \end{example}

-\begin{example} Let $G$ be a simply-connected compact Lie group whose Lie algebra carries an invariant nondegenerate symmetric bilinear form, so that $G$ has a Cartan--Dirac structure.
-As in Example \ref{faces}, write $\g$ for its Lie algebra, $T$ for a fixed choice of maximal torus with Lie algebra $\t$, and $\Delta$ for a fixed set of simple roots.
+For a multiplicative counterpart to the previous example, let $G$ be the simply-connected compact Lie group integrating $\g$, equipped with the Cartan--Dirac structure.
 For each subset $J\subset\Delta$ define

-to be the image of the corresponding face of the dominant alcove $\overline{\mathcal{A}}$ under the exponential map.
-Note that any two elements in the submanifold $S_J$ of $G$ have the same centralizer, whose Lie algebra is precisely the subalgebra $\g_J$ of Example \ref{faces}.
+to be the image of the corresponding face of the dominant alcove under the exponential map.
+The centralizer of any element in the submanifold $S_J$ is precisely the connected subgroup $G_J$.